 C. How to create QR Codes

-First, you’d need to find a QR Code generator online.
+First, you’d need to find a best QR Code generator online.
 While you can manually explore various options available online, that will take a lot of time.
 So here’s a detailed chart showing the comparison of the top players.
 You can skim through it to make a decision.

 Using the Scanova QR Code generator, here’s a quick brief on how you can create QR Codes: